On Jan. 18, 2017, Germany put forth a so-called Marshall Plan with Africa, and I would like to provide my thoughts on the matter.

-Worse, African leaders have to buy into a worldview determined by others, that means African countries job is the please the giver rather than the people they were supposed to serve.
+Worse, African leaders have to buy into a worldview determined by others, that means African countries’ job is to please the giver rather than the people they were supposed to serve.

-What does that mean?
-It means to look at Africa and then wonder, why is Africa not like Europe?
-Europe looks at African and sees what is missing, and how can “we” fix it.
+What does this mean?
+The subtraction approach is to look at Africa and then wonder, why Africa is not like Europe?
+Europe looks at African and sees what is missing, and how “we” can fix it.

 The easy answer is always that Africa is not Europe, and why shall Africa be like Europe?
 But even worse, we forget what is present in Africa.
 Africa remains the negative mirror.

 The Marshall Plan does talk about the minerals and potential.
-But the paper overlooks the progress in several African countries, and how several African countries have begun developing a self and functioning states.
+But the paper overlooks the progress several African countries have done, and how several African countries have begun developing a self and turning into functioning states.
 By emphasising on the need to make a fresh and new start, Africa returns to the status of lacking, why Europe has to provide a new beginning.